广东十一选五:Accessible Platform Architectures (APA) Working Group

 The APA Project Plan details intended timeline and milestones for this work.

 The APA WG uses task forces to focus work on specific projects.
-Current task forces include:
+Task Forces are described on the related page.

 How to Comment, Contribute, and Participate